Sydney Park Wetlands Alexandria

 Bronte is a good midway stop on the Bondi to Coogee Walk.

-• Wheel Friendly: Yes – not fabulous but possible
+• Yes not particularly easy but possible with some assistance

 Where: Bronte Rd, Bronte